top of page

 • Participation by First Nations, Métis and Inuit elders and other community members in making presentations to installation visitors

 A key objective of this initiative is to educate Canadians generally about, while celebrating the importance of, First Nations, Métis, and Inuit peoples in Canada.
-Three highly regarded Alberta residents, Mr. Dennis Whitford (Métis/Cree Elder), Mr. Lewis Cardinal (Woodland Cree from the Sucker Creek Cree First Nation), and Ms. Lorna Dancey (Métis/Cree and the Truth and Reconciliation Coordinator for the MNA) have kindly offered to assist with this aspect of the project.
+Three highly regarded Alberta residents, Mr. Dennis Whitford (Métis/Cree Elder), Mr. Lewis Cardinal (Woodland Cree from the Sucker Creek Cree First Nation), and Ms. Lorna Dancey (Métis/Cree and previously the Truth and Reconciliation Coordinator for the MNA) have kindly offered to assist with this aspect of the project.

 Jonathan Havelock Fine Art Photography and Jonathan Havelock each respectfully acknowledge the gallery is situated on Treaty 6 Territory, traditional lands of First Nations and Métis people.
 We make this acknowledgment to further reconciliation and offer our gratitude to those whose cultural contributions and traditions continue to enrich our community.